rickhull/lager/README.md

 Lager
 =====
 Lager is a logging mixin.
 It is designed to add class methods for logging, via extend.
 It aims to provide a unified logging interface that you can use in both class and instance methods.
+It is implemented with the familiar Logger class from ruby's stdlib.
 Only one Logger instance is used for this.
 You are able to set the log destination and log level from within the class, via instantiation, or from outside.

 Usage
 -----